A Table Full Of Joy

 This corn is so tasty!

-Thanksgiving is right around the corner and I am so excited!
-I’ve shared lots of my favorite Thanksgiving sides before, like make-ahead mashed potatoes, cranberry sauce, and green beans with cream cheese, but this corn recipe might be my favorite!
+Thanksgiving is right around the corner, and I am so excited!
+I’ve shared lots of my favorite Thanksgiving sides before, like sour cream mashed potatoes, easy cranberry sauce, and green beans with cream cheese, but this corn recipe might be my favorite!

 It is such an easy and versatile recipe.
 Want to cook it fast on the stove top or leave it in slow cooker?
 Want to use canned or frozen corn?